List of Liar Game chapters

-The Liar Game manga is written by Shinobu Kaitani, and is published by Shueisha in the Weekly Young Jump magazine starting in 2005.
-After remaining in hiatus for 1.5 years, the manga was resumed once again.
-However, in February, 2013, the manga went into hiatus briefly once more, before resuming its run all the way to the end in January, 2015.
+Written by Shinobu Kaitani, the Liar Game manga was published by Shueisha in the Weekly Young Jump magazine, starting in September 2005.
+In September 2010, after the release of Volume 13, the manga underwent a hiatus for 1.5 years, before resuming once again.
+However, in February 2013, the manga went into another hiatus briefly once more, before resuming towards its conclusion in January 2015.